abitoun-42/django-rest-api/README.md

 - python3 -m venv myvenv

+to activate the virtual python env at the root of your working directory do :

+- source myvenv/bin/activate

+to desactivate the virtual env just do :

+- deactivate

-upgrade upgrade pip with the following command line :
+activate the virtual env and then upgrade pip with the following command line :

 - python -m pip install --upgrade pip